Frequently asked questions

 - Do I need to hold an NSERC Discovery Grant to apply for an Alliance grant?

 - Can an Alliance grant be used to establish a research chair?

 - Can the title of an Alliance application bear the name of an institutional research chair?

-College-based applicants can continue to apply to the existing suite of college grants under the College and Community Innovation Program.
+College-based applicants can continue to apply to the existing suite of college grants under the College and Community Innovation program.

 Who owns the rights to intellectual property (IP) from research activities supported by an Alliance grant?

 NSERC does not claim any ownership of IP or stipulate who must own any IP resulting from the research partnership.
-However, the ownership and protection of IP generated by research supported through an Alliance grant must follow the principles described in NSERC’s Policy on Intellectual Property.
+However, the ownership and protection of IP generated by research supported through an Alliance grant must follow the principles described in NSERC’s policy on intellectual property.
 For any Alliance grant, NSERC recommends that you and your institution follow the best practice of signing a research agreement with the partner organization(s).

 NSERC considers the entire organization as the collaborating partner, even if the organization participates through one of its divisions, regional offices or other types of organizational entities.
 This applies to organizations in the public, private or not-for-profit sectors.
-The partner organization’s size is based on the global number of its employees.

 What is the page limit for the proposal section?
 Does it include the text that is already in the application template?